Diodorm/SampleCompanyProject/README.md

 # SampleCompanyProject
 A side project for my Dad's company.

-Manage Excel files in Java
+Excel files manipulation and output in Java.
+Output passed to web developers.